Orientation and Student Success Skills

 Professional Practice III

-This course integrates the concepts from previous professional practice courses and introduces the learner to practice in the community.
+This course integrates the concepts from previous professional practice courses and introduces the student to practice in the community.
 The role of the Practical Nurse as leader is emphasized in interactions with clients, families and other health care providers.

 Professional Communication III